carpsesdema/AvA_Kintsugi/README.md

 Tired of the endless cycle of expensive API calls, context window limitations, and AI tools that don't truly understand your project's architecture?

-Avakin is a complete, AI-powered development environment that runs entirely on your local machine.
+Avakin is a complete, AI powered development environment that runs entirely on your local machine.
 It's not just a chatbot; it's a team of specialized AI agents—an Architect, a Coder, a Reviewer, and a Validator—working together to bring your ideas to life.
 From a single prompt, Avakin can scaffold an entire multi-file application, surgically modify existing codebases, and intelligently debug errors with a single click.

 ## Core Features